 How is the sewer rate calculated?

 The City of Hastings does not have meters to measure the amount of sewage that enters the sewer system from individual residences.
 Therefore, your sewer rate is determined by the amount of water used by your household during your winter quarter billing cycle.
 We do this to avoid billing sewer for water used to for lawns and gardens, or to fill swimming pools, since that water never enters the sewer system.
 The actual months that make up your "winter quarter" will vary based on the neighborhood you live in.
+Business property is charged based on water consumption without regard to time of year.
 If you would like to know exactly which dates are used, please contact the Finance Department-Utility Billing at (651) 480-2350.

 How are the water meters read?

 Hastings houses have a radio meter that is equipped with a transmitter which can be read from a vehicle.

 Where is my water meter?

 Your water meter is located inside.
 It can be found in the basement or in a utility room where the water main enters your home.
 It is important to know where your water main enters your home because this is also where a main shut-off valve is located.